SivaKumar-004/SivaKumar-004/README.md

 - 💞️ I’m looking forward to doing some internships.
 - 📫 Reach me on "anandhusiva1234@gmail.com" or "+919544220937"
 - 🌐 studied computer science in higher secondary
-- 🧑‍💻 Did data analysis courses
-- 🧑‍💻 Did a web development course and many more
+- 🧑‍💻 Did a few courses related to web development, data science, data analysis, python, etc.
-- belave passionate about learning from mistakes
+- 👽Passionate about learning from mistakes
-- I'm a person who believes in failures and learning from those.
-Without mistakes, we can't learn what our weakness
+- 👻I'm a person who believes in failures and learning from those is inevitable for success.
-- python is the most loved language for me, may be because it was the first language that I've learned. :)
+- 🤖python is the most loved language for me, maybe because it was the first language that I've learned. :)

 <!---
 SivaKumar-004/SivaKumar-004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.